 The primary purpose of a Service Cooperative, as stated in MN Statute Section 123A.21, sub 2, is to perform planning on a regional basis and to assist in meeting specific needs of clients in participating governmental units which could be better provided by a Service Cooperative than by the members themselves.
-For these purposes, Sourcewell offers administrative services, teaching and learning services (including service for students with special talents and special needs), fiscal services, software and networking solutions, and cooperative purchasing services.
+For these purposes, Sourcewell offers administrative and licensing services, teaching and professional development, services for students with special talents and special needs, software and networking services, procurement-as-a-service for branches of the U.S. Military, and cooperative purchasing services.